d-kozak/enticing/index-server/SPEC.md

 # Specification of the Enticing indexing-related components

 This document covers the design of the components of the Enticing platform that contribute to it's indexing and searching functionality.
-Currently I propose to create two components:
+Currently I propose to create three components:

 * indexer
 * \[slave\] index service